 (D) EMR – Available for commitment only for ERCOT-declared Emergency Condition events; the QSE may appropriately set LSL and HSL to reflect operating limits; and

-(iii) Select one of the following for Load Resources:
+(iii) Select one of the following for Load Resources.
+These Resource Statuses are to be used for COP and/or Real-Time telemetry purposes.

 (A) ONRGL – Available for Dispatch of Regulation Service;